 Privacy and responsible innovation in augmented and virtual reality requires open and honest conversations.
 We listen to feedback from people of various backgrounds and thought perspectives and push our products to meet the highest standards.
 Watch highlights from a recent discussion between Meta, industry experts and privacy-conscious consumers.

 Discover how Meta keeps privacy at the forefront of handling user data and new product development.
 Arjun Atholi, trust strategist at Meta, sits down with tech enthusiast and business owner Jennifer Tsay to discuss how it’s critical to our future.

 Learn how AR and VR can help to restore cultural heritage.
-Michael Running Wolf, an AI ethicist and member of the Lakota tribe of the Dakotas, speaks to Dr. Ray – the host of the panel – about how these technologies can benefit marginalized communities.
+Michael Running Wolf, an AI ethicist and engineer speaks to Dr. Ray – the host of the panel – about how these technologies can benefit marginalized communities.

 To ensure we’re innovating with human connection and privacy in mind, our teams apply the following principles as they build new products.